AlecThomson/arrakis/docs/source/pipeline.rst

     --mpi                 Use MPI (default: False)
     --multiscale          Use multiscale clean (default: False)
     --multiscale_scale_bias MULTISCALE_SCALE_BIAS
-                            The multiscale scale bias term provided to wsclean. (default: None) --absmem ABSMEM       Absolute memory limit in GB (default: None) --make_residual_cubes
+                            The multiscale scale bias term provided to wsclean.  (default: None) --multiscale_scales MULTISCALE_SCALES
+                            The scales used in the multiscale clean.  (default: 0,2,4,8,16,32,64,128) --absmem ABSMEM       Absolute memory limit in GB (default: None) --make_residual_cubes
                             Create residual cubes as well as cubes from restored images.  (default: False) --ms_glob_pattern MS_GLOB_PATTERN
                             The pattern used to search for measurement sets.  (default: scienceData*_averaged_cal.leakage.ms) --data_column DATA_COLUMN
-                            Which column in the measurement set to image. (default: CORRECTED_DATA) --skip_fix_ms         Do not apply the ASKAP MS corrections from the package fixms. (default: False)
+                            Which column in the measurement set to image.  (default: CORRECTED_DATA) --no_mf_weighting     Do not use multi-frequency weighting.  (default: False) --skip_fix_ms         Do not apply the ASKAP MS corrections from the package fixms.  (default: False)

     pipeline flow options:
     --imager_only         Only run the imager component of the pipeline.  (default: False) --skip_imager         Skip imaging stage [False]. (default: False) --skip_cutout         Skip cutout stage [False]. (default: False) --skip_linmos         Skip LINMOS stage [False]. (default: False)